xuecheng990531/LapCosFormer/README.md

-# LapEdgeFormer: An Image Matting Method Based on Laplacian Detail Enhancement and Edge Direction-guided Decoding
+# LapCosFormer: An Image Matting Method Based on Laplacian Detail Enhancement and Edge-guided Decoding

 This is the official code of "LapEdgeFormer: An Image Matting Method Based on Laplacian Detail Enhancement and Edge Direction-guided Decoding".